vulkano-rs/vulkano-www/content/guide/compute_pipeline/descriptor_sets.md

 *descriptor*s.
 The code above declares such a descriptor.

 > **Note**: A descriptor can contain a buffer, but also other types that we haven't covered yet:
-> a buffer view, an image, a sampled image, etc. Each descriptor can also be an array.
+> a buffer view, an image, a sampled image, etc. One or more descriptors of the same type can form

-Descriptors are grouped by *descriptor set*s.
-The `layout(set = 0, binding = 0)` attribute in the
+> an array.

-GLSL code indicates that this descriptor is the descriptor 0 in the set 0.
-Descriptor indices and set indices are 0-based.
+A descriptor or array of descriptors is assigned to a *binding*, and bindings are grouped into *descriptor set*s.
+The `layout(set = 0, binding = 0)` attribute in the GLSL code indicates that this descriptor is assigned to binding 0 in the set 0.
+Binding indices and set indices are 0-based.

 What we declared in the GLSL code is actually not a descriptor set, but only a slot for a descriptor set.
 Before we can invoke the compute pipeline, we first need to bind an actual